ansys/pysherlock/doc/source/getting_started/launch_sherlock.rst

-.. _launch_sherlock:
+.. _launch_and_connect:

 ===============
 Launch Sherlock
 ===============

-To launch Sherlock, use the :func:`launch_sherlock()<ansys.sherlock.core.launcher.launch_sherlock>` method.
-This method takes an optional ``port`` parameter and automatically searches for the latest version of Sherlock installed locally.
+To launch Sherlock, use the :func:`launch_and_connect()<ansys.sherlock.core.launcher.launch_and_connect>` method.
+This method automatically searches for the latest version of Sherlock installed locally if the version isn't specified in the parameters.
 It then launches the Sherlock gRPC server on the port specified.
 If a port is not specified, port ``9090`` is used.

 This method also launches a Sherlock client connected to the same port and